 May impair mental/physical abilities.
 Seizure and seizure-like activity reported; d/c immediately if seizures develop.
-Caution with history of seizure disorders, substance abuse, and cardiac disorders due to occasional hypotension, possible HTN, syncope, or tachycardia.
-Caution in patients with mania, depression, or schizophrenia; exacerbation of these illnesses may occur.
-Caution in elderly (particularly those with dementia), pregnancy, nursing, and pediatrics.
+Caution in patients w/ history of seizure disorders, and history of substance abuse, including alcohol abuse or dependence.
+Caution in patients w/ cardiac disorders due to occasional hypotension, possible HTN, syncope, or tachycardia.
+Caution in patients w/ mania, depression, or schizophrenia; exacerbation of these illnesses may occur.
+Caution in elderly patients w/ dementia.

 Abdominal pain, N/V, dizziness, euphoria, paranoid reaction, somnolence, abnormal thinking.

-May displace highly protein-bound drugs; dose requirement changes may be needed.
-Additive or synergistic CNS effects with sedatives, hypnotics, or other psychoactive drugs.
-Additive HTN, tachycardia, and possible cardiotoxicity with sympathomimetics (eg, amphetamines, cocaine).
-Additive or super-additive tachycardia, and drowsiness with anticholinergics (eg, atropine, scopolamine, antihistamines).
-Additive tachycardia, HTN, and drowsiness with TCAs (eg, amitriptyline, amoxapine, desipramine).
-Additive drowsiness and CNS depression with CNS depressants (eg, barbiturates, benzodiazepines, ethanol, lithium, opioids, buspirone, antihistamines, muscle relaxants).
-May result in hypomanic reaction with disulfiram and fluoxetine in patients who smoked marijuana.
+May displace highly protein-bound drugs; monitor for dose requirement changes.
+Additive or synergistic CNS effects w/ sedatives, hypnotics, or other psychoactive drugs.
+Additive HTN, tachycardia, and possible cardiotoxicity w/ sympathomimetics (eg, amphetamines, cocaine).
+Additive or super-additive tachycardia, and drowsiness w/ anticholinergics (eg, atropine, scopolamine, antihistamines).
+Additive tachycardia, HTN, and drowsiness w/ TCAs (eg, amitriptyline, amoxapine, desipramine).
+Additive drowsiness and CNS depression w/ CNS depressants (eg, barbiturates, benzodiazepines, ethanol, lithium, opioids, buspirone, antihistamines, muscle relaxants).
+May result in hypomanic reaction w/ disulfiram and fluoxetine in patients who smoke marijuana.
 May decrease clearance of antipyrine and barbiturates.
-May increase theophylline metabolism in patients who smoked marijuana/tobacco.
+May increase theophylline metabolism in patients who smoke marijuana/tobacco.

 Cannabinoid; has complex effects on the CNS, including central sympathomimetic activity.

-Assess for history of hypersensitivity to the drug and sesame oil, history of seizure disorders, substance abuse (including alcohol abuse/dependence), cardiac disorders, mania, depression, schizophrenia, pregnancy/nursing status, hepatic/renal impairment, and possible drug interactions.
+Assess for history of hypersensitivity to the drug and sesame oil, history of seizure disorders, history of substance abuse (including alcohol abuse/dependence), cardiac disorders, mania, depression, schizophrenia, pregnancy/nursing status, and possible drug interactions.

-Monitor for psychiatric illness exacerbation, abdominal pain, N/V, dizziness, euphoria, paranoid reaction, somnolence, abnormal thinking, hypotension or HTN, syncope, tachycardia, for psychological and physiological dependence, and other adverse reactions.
+Monitor for psychiatric illness exacerbation, seizure and seizure-like activity, hypotension or HTN, syncope, tachycardia, dependence, and other adverse reactions.

-Inform about additive CNS depression effect if taken concomitantly with alcohol or other CNS depressants (eg, benzodiazepines, barbiturates).
-Advise to use caution while performing hazardous tasks (eg, operating machinery/driving) until effect is well-tolerated.
-Inform of mood changes and other behavioral effects that may occur during therapy.
+Inform about additive CNS depression effect if taken concomitantly w/ alcohol or other CNS depressants (eg, benzodiazepines, barbiturates).
+Warn not to drive, operate machinery, or engage in any hazardous activity while receiving treatment until effect is well tolerated.
+Advise of possible mood changes and other behavioral effects that may occur during therapy.
 Advise that patients must be under constant supervision of a responsible adult during initial use and following dosage adjustments.
-Instruct to immediately report to physician any adverse effects and notify if pregnant or breastfeeding.
+Instruct to immediately report to physician any adverse effects and to notify if pregnant or breastfeeding.